Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Preconnect to Critical Origins

-to start these connections early:
+Use <link rel="preconnect"> to start these connections as early as possible:

 <head>